Read all about Benjamin Moore Paper White, plus see 25 real homes that use it!

 Kitchens in Paper White

-“A tale as old as time…” I don’t think this kitchen can ever go out of style (or that I’ll ever get tired of looking at it!).
+“A tale as old as time…” I don’t think this kitchen from Beth Lindsey could ever go out of style (or that I’d ever get tired of looking at it!).
 Paper White delivers a soft, stunning ambiance that keeps this kitchen bright and contrasts just enough against the white cabinets and darker gray island.

 The low natural light in this kitchen and eat-in area allows Paper White to show off its cool white / gray side just enough that it contrasts well with the white trim and cabinets.

-This kitchen has a lot of cool natural light that washes out Paper White’s gray qualities and instead delivers a lovely off-white that’s creamy enough to make this large kitchen feel spacious and chic yet homey.
+This kitchen shared on Home Bunch has a lot of cool natural light that washes out Paper White’s gray qualities and instead delivers a lovely off-white that’s creamy enough to make this large kitchen feel spacious and chic yet homey.

 Have you been wondering how Paper White would look with yellow artificial light?
 Well, here’s your chance!
 Make sure you scroll through the pictures to see the difference between the close-up image and the one taken further away.
 The yellow artificial lighting makes Paper White read as a creamy off-white.